POrtalBurn 2018 Leads

 The HELP guide is our all-in-one document for Happenings, Events, Logistics and Principles.
 The Lead will develop a system for event submission (or use our existing one) and will oversee the content, design, layout, and printing of these booklets.
 Coordinator will recruit members to assist with art and content to make it pretty and informative!

-The Art Lead will develop a process for art grant requests, recruit and lead a team to review and vote on art grant applications as well as effigy builder applications.
-They’ll work with Theme Camp Lead to determine art placement, and assist art recipients in finding the location to place their art.
+The Art Lead will follow the process for art grant requests, recruit and lead a team to review and vote on art grant applications as well as effigy builder applications.
+They’ll work with Theme Camp Lead to determine art placement and the fire team for placement of burning art, and assist art recipients in finding the location to place their art.
+Most of the art department leads work is done before the burn.

 The Sound Lead will be responsible for upholding and enforcing POrtalBurn’s ‘sound policy’ (posted publicly on the POrtalBurn website).
 This will happen by recruiting a few sound volunteers to help the Lead monitor the event.
 The Sound Lead will be the point person to address any sound issues that may arise.
 The Sounds Lead will likely collaborate with the Theme Camp lead.
 We are lucky to have a very relaxed sound policy, but that comes with responsibility!